 The Company remunerates members of the Management Board for long-term value creation.
 SBM Offshore.
 It is built on six reward principles: simplicity, flexibility, predictability, competitiveness, alignment and, most importantly, driving the right results.2018 is based on competitive remuneration aligned with the long-term performance of

-In December 2019, new legislation entered into force, implementing the EU Shareholders' Rights Directive (SRD II) in the Netherlands.
-During the2020, we will present to shareholders changes to 2018 to bring the policy into accordance with the new legislation.
-The details of these changes will be included in the agenda of the 2020.
+In December 2019, new legislation entered into force, implementing the EU Shareholder Rights’ Directive (SRD II) in the Netherlands.
+During the2020, changes to 2018 were proposed to bring the policy into accordance with the new legislation.
+The voted against the adoption of this revised policy.
+A new remuneration policy will be proposed during the 2021 AGM.
+The details of this new policy will be included in the agenda of the .

 Explanation of RP 2018

-The Company’s strategy revolves around the pillars of Optimize, Transform and Innovate.
-These pillars are reflected in theperformance areas of Profitability, Growth and (which includes Sustainability).
+The Company’s strategy is aimed at optimizing, transformation and innovation of SBM Offshore’s business processes in order to grow in size and create value.
+This is reflected in the performance areas of Profitability, Growth and (Sustainability).
 Through the performance areas, Management Board remuneration is directly linked to the success of the Company and the value delivered to shareholders.

-The four components of the remuneration package of Management Board members under RP 2018 are: (1) Base Salary, (2), (3) Value Creation Stake and (4) Pension and Benefits.
+The four components of the remuneration package of Management Board members under2018 are: (1) Base Salary, (2) , (3) Value Creation Stake and (4) Pension and Benefits.

 1. Base salary